fveauvy/aoc-2024/README.md

 - Day-specific folders: `src/day-XX/` with solution, tests, and input.
 - Automated setup: Quickly generate files for new days.
 - Reusable functions like `loadInput` and `parseLines`.
-- Linting, formatting, and tests are automated with GitHub Actions (`.github/workflows/ci.yml`).
+- Linting, formatting, type checking and tests are automated with GitHub Actions (`.github/workflows/ci.yml`).

 ## Usage